SMPTE/smpte-website-issues/README.md

 - Provide the name of page where the issue was detected (if possible)
 - Provide a link to the page where the issue was detected (if possible)
 - Provide a detailed description of the issue

+Please contact [SMPTE Standards Support](standards-support@smpte.org) if you have any questions.